District Policy Washington County School District Logo

 1432 - Educator Evaluation

-Washington County School District - Approved 3-9-04; 5-8-07; 3-18-08; 8-12-08; Revised 10-8-13; Revised 10-14-14; Revised 6-14-16
+Washington County School District - Approved 3-9-04; 5-8-07; 3-18-08; 8-12-08; Revised 10-8-13; Revised 10-14-14; Revised 6-14-16; Revised 10-14-24.

 1. Purpose:

-The purpose of the formal educator evaluation system of the Washington County School District (referred to as District in this policy) is to insure that the best possible instruction and learning are accomplished and to provide feedback to the educator in order to promote professional growth in conjunction with the educator's plan for professional development.
+The purpose of the formal educator evaluation system of the Washington County School District (referred to as District in this policy) is to ensure that the best possible instruction and learning are accomplished and to provide feedback to the educator in order to promote professional growth in conjunction with the educator's plan for professional development.
 The evaluation process is also intended to establish behaviors that contribute to student progress.

 2. Policy

 The Washington County School District Board of Education understands the importance of guaranteeing that every child has an effective educator.
-Research shows that educator quality affects student achievement greater than any other school based variable.
+Research shows that educator quality affects student achievement greater than any other school-based variable.
 It is the policy of the Washington County School District to focus on preparing, recruiting, and retaining quality educators as primary strategies to boost academic achievement.
 By linking educator evaluation with academic standards for students and professional standards for educators, the District intends to transform educator evaluation into a more effective tool for improving instructional practice and raising student achievement.

 3. Procedure for Educator Evaluation:

 3.1.4.
-“Effectiveness Standards” means the Utah Effective Teaching and Educational Leadership Standards found in Utah Administrative Code R277-530 located on-line at: http://www.rules.utah.gov/publicat/code/r277/r277-530.htm
+“Effectiveness Standards”means the Utah Effective Teaching and Educational Leadership Standards and additional educator standards found in Utah Administrative Code R277-330 located at: https://www.schools.utah.gov/administrativerules/_administrative_rules_/_effective_r ules/R277330EffectiveOctober2023.pdf.

 3.1.9.
 “Probationary Educator” means an Educator employed by the District who has been advised by the District that the Educator’s performance is inadequate and is placed on a Plan of Assistance.
 The term may also include an Educator who is placed on “Formal Probation” for Misconduct.
 Educators placed on Formal Probation for Misconduct are not granted additional entitlements, rights, opportunities, or benefits as a condition of this policy.

-3.1.10.
-"Provisional Educator" has the meaning given that term in UCA § 53A-8a-201.
+3.1.11.
+"Provisional Educator" means an employee who is in their first 3 years of employment within the district.
 Specifically, a provisional employee must work for the Washington County School District on at least a half-time basis for three consecutive years to obtain career employee status.
 The District may extend the provisional status of an employee up to an additional two consecutive years as specified in this policy.

-3.1.12.
+3.1.13.
 "Temporary Educators" has the meaning given that term in District Policy 1100.
 While temporary educators will be evaluated annually, temporary Educators serve at the will of the District and may be terminated at any time at the sole discretion of the District regardless of evaluation outcome.
 Compliance or failure to comply with this policy will not provide an expectation of continued employment or provide additional rights for at-will or temporary Educators.

-3.1.14.
-“Utah Effective Teaching Standards” identified in Utah Administrative Rule R277-530.
+3.1.15.
+“Utah Effective Teaching Standards” identified in Utah Administrative Rule R277-330.

 3.2.
 Educator Evaluation Training and Notification